DorukEmre/java-ticket-booking-kafka/README.md

 ### Interactions

-- The frontend (React) sends HTTP requests to backend endpoints.
+- The frontend (React) sends HTTP requests to the Gateway API that forwards the allowed routes to backend endpoints.
 - Backend services process requests, interact with the MySQL database, and return responses to the frontend.
 - All services are orchestrated using Docker Compose.